delicious cuisine and Cycladic atmosphere

 - The charming villages of Kastro, Apollonia and Artemonas

-- The church of Seven Martyrs (Efta Martyres), on a rocky promontory of Kastro
+- The Church of the Seven Martyrs (Epta Martyres), on a rocky penisnula of Kastro

 - The church of Agios Symeon on a hilltop above Kamares, with exceptional panoramic view

 - The beach of Fikiada near Platis Gialos, reachable by boat or after a long walk on foot

 - The Chrisopigi Monastery in the south part of the island